Chapter 4501-5 School Bus Minimum Standards

 (3) Driver's compartment floor area shall provide sure footing when wet and be of the same quality material as the underseat floor covering.
-The driver's compartment floor covering shall be permanently bonded to the floor.
+The driver's compartment floor covering shall be attached to the floor.

 (a) Exception - On "Type A" buses, the driver's compartment floor area shall be manufacturer's standard.
-It shall be permanently bonded to the floor.
+It shall be attached to the floor.

 (4) Center aisle covering shall be fire-resistant, non-skid and wear-resistant.
 If ribbed, minimum thickness shall be one hundred eighty-seven thousandths inch measured from the top of the ribs.

 (5) If the bus is equipped with a manual transmission, an inspection plate shall be installed for easy servicing of the clutch and transmission.
 The plate shall be installed above the regular floor covering when possible and shall not be undercoated.

 (6) Brake, gear shift, and accelerator boots shall be installed.

 (7) Metal, composite molding, bonding or non-metal welding shall cover all floor-covering joints.

 (8) Molding around the wheel-well and floor covering shall be provided to seal floor covering with the wheel well.